fu5ha/cint/README.md

 ## Introduction

-This library is a lean, minimal, and stable set of types for color interoperation between crates in Rust.
+This library provides a lean, minimal, and stable set of types for color interoperation between crates in Rust.
 Its goal is to serve the same function that [`mint`](https://docs.rs/mint/) provides for (linear algebra) math types.
 It does not actually provide any conversion, math, etc. for these types, but rather